 What if I drank before I realized I was pregnant?

 Women frequently come to us worried because they had a few drinks before they noticed a missed period.
 I assure them there is little evidence to suggest that they harmed their pregnancy.

 If you have a problem with alcohol, don’t be ashamed to ask for help.
 Addiction is a disease, and most people can’t manage it on their own.
-Your physician can refer you to a therapist or program that may be able to help.
-The sooner you get your drinking under control, the better it will be for you and your baby.
+Your doctor can refer you to a therapist or program that may be able to help.
+We are here to help you, and we will not judge you.
+The sooner you get help, the better life will be for you and your baby.